1. Docs

 • running TSPs will not receive updates from the CB such as disabled configs or updated KMS credentials, which may result in some tenants’ calls to their KMS to fail

-If the TSP_ENABLE_LOGDRIVER_INTEGRATION option is true it’s possible for this TSP’s queue that Logdrivers pull events from to fill up.
-When that happens calls to log events (adding them to that queue) will begin to timeout after TSP_SEND_LOGGING_TIMEOUT_MS (default of 25ms).
-The result of that timeout is that calls from the TSC (including encrypt/decrypt) may be delayed.
-See the Logdriver failure modes for more information.
+If the TSP_ENABLE_LOGDRIVER_INTEGRATION option is true it’s possible for this TSP’s queue that TSLs pull events from to fill up.
+This won’t have an affect on TSP performance, but will cause dropped logging events.
+See the TSL failure modes for more information.

 Troubleshooting